Motherhood is such an exciting adventure and I am so thankful to be a mama, but sometimes things get tough with toddlers.

-Now there has been a few times in the past he has had a tantrum in public and I didn’t know exactly what to do to stop it.
+There has been a few times in the past he has had a tantrum in public and I didn’t know exactly what to do to stop it.

-I mean nowadays, you can’t just grab your child and spank them in public unless you want to hear angry bystanders give you a mouth full on what you shouldn’t be doing.
+Nowadays, you can’t just grab your child and spank them in public unless you want to hear angry bystanders give you a mouth full on what you shouldn’t be doing.